 v.
 On what basis is this Product group currently competing (Cost/Service/Uniqueness)?

 Step 2 : Examining changes in the External and Internal environment of each product/market group.

 The emphasis during this phase is to get the company to start identifying what changes have been forced upon it in the post-Covid world.

 i.
 As a result of the pandemic has there been a change in customer demands for this product group?

 ii.
-Have new competitors emerged or is there a move to alternative products?
+Have new competitors emerged or is there a move to alternative products or services?

 iii.
 Could the current service offering be enhanced?